RichardByrne95/CI-MS4-TuckIn/README.md

 -   Use restaurant names instead of id numbers in restaurant url.
 -   Ability to add multiple addresses to one account.
 -   Add realtime updates of order status (cooking/on it's way etc.) to order confirmation page.
+-   Add ability to add a note to the overall order for the restaurant.
+-   Add ability to edit notes/additional details